-- Had his frenulum evaluated and then clipped in a sweltering hospital room, an experience about which I remember little other than how much he screamed and how I had to change my maxi-pad in a 230-degree bathroom right afterwards because I was still bleeding from his delivery.
+- Had my baby’s frenulum evaluated and then clipped in a sweltering hospital room, an experience about which I remember little other than how much he screamed and how I had to change my maxi-pad in a 230-degree bathroom right afterwards because I was still bleeding from his delivery

 - Drank Guinness

-- Took so much fenugreek that I started excreting it from my pores, which, especially when mixed with all the postpartum sweat, made me worried my son didn’t like me because I smelled so bad.
+- Took so much fenugreek that I started excreting it from my pores, which, when mixed with all the postpartum sweat, made me worried my son didn’t like me because I smelled so bad

 - Saw two different lactation consultants, one of whom came to my house and had me try so many humiliating and invasive and painful things, leading to so many tears on the part of both my son and me, that my husband finally came downstairs and told her, in one of the most romantic moments of our marriage, “it’s time for you to leave our house.”